Former Defense Secretary Harold Brown dies at 91

 WASHINGTON (AP) — Harold Brown, who as defense secretary in the Carter administration championed cutting-edge fighting technology during a tenure that included the failed rescue of hostages in Iran, has died at age 91.

 Brown died Friday, said the Rand Corp., the California-based think tank which Brown served as a trustee for more than 35 years.
+His sister, Leila Brennet, said he died at his home in Rancho Santa Fe, California.

 Brown was a nuclear physicist who led the Pentagon to modernize its defense systems with weapons that included precision-guided cruise missiles, stealth aircraft, advanced satellite surveillance and improved communications and intelligence systems.
 He successfully campaigned to increase the Pentagon budget during his term, despite skepticism inside the White House and from Democrats in Congress.